dev-vika/vika/README.md

 # vika
 test
-# It's a test dir for devOps GIT training ref Senthill
+# It's a test file for devOps GIT training .